-This multiuse trail may be used for recreational purposes by other non-motorized users such as hikers, runners, and roller-bladers.
+This multiuse trail may be used for recreational purposes by other non-motorized users such as hikers, runners, inline skaters, and wheel-chairs.
 It is not intended for equestrian use due to its design and limited width.
 Motor vehicles are prohibited.
 Walkers and runners are welcome to bring their dogs to the trail for exercise as well.
 Dogs using the trail must be on a leash no longer than 6 feet.
 If you use the trail with your four-legged friends, please pick up after them to keep the trail enjoyable for everyone!

 The west end of the trail is within a few blocks of the Oceanside Transit Center, where commuters can board the Coaster, Amtrak, and Metrolink trains, or North County Transit District buses, all of which can accommodate bicycles.

 North County Transit District: (760) 966-6500

 Access 1 is the western-most entrance and marks the official start of the trail at the 0.0 mile marker.
 It is within a few blocks of the Oceanside Transit Center, where commuters can board the Coaster, Amtrak, and Metrolink trains, or North County Transit District buses, all of which can accommodate bicycles.
 This access will eventually link with the Coastal Rail Trail that will run in a north-south direction connecting to Carlsbad and further into San Diego.

 Access 3 lies just west of the Oceanside Municipal Airport.
 Access the Benet Road entrance off Highway 76.
 Head east on Highway 76 and turn left on Benet Road.
 There is no parking lot at this access point.

 The Benet Road access is located at mile marker 2.4 on the trail.